Out of Mind, Out of Sight (album): The album

+It was their most successful album, and peaked at no. 3 on the Australian albums chart.

 The album provided five singles, with the first being "Big on Love" released well in advance of its album, in November 1984, which peaked at No. 24.
 Second single "Barbados" released in March 1985, which peaked at No. 2, had been written by Freud and Duffield, and was a reggae influenced song.
 It related a tale of alcoholism and suicide, and later provided Freud with the titles of his two autobiographies, I Am the Voice Left from Drinking and I Am the Voice Left from Rehab.
-The video clip, directed by Richard Lowenstein, was influenced by the film, The Deer Hunter, and Garry Gary Beers from INXS can be seen in the background.
+The video clip, directed by Richard Lowenstein, was influenced by the film, The Deer Hunter.

 The third single, "Out of Mind, Out of Sight" released in July, which peaked at No. 1, was their best performed single.
 It was written by Freud, who was now writing or co-writing most of the Models' songs, and was the only No. 1 single on the Australian singles chart for 1985 by an Australian artist.
 "Cold Fever" released in October peaked into the Top 50 but "King of Kings" their December release did not.
 Proceeds for "King of Kings" were donated to the Salvation Army.

 In 1986, Geffen Records released Out of Mind, Out of Sight in the United States and it appeared on the Billboard 200 albums chart, with the single, "Out of Sight, Out of Mind", peaking at No. 37 on the Billboard Hot 100 singles chart.
 The band toured the US in November 1986 supporting Orchestral Manoeuvres in the Dark.

 Later that year, Models travelled to UK to record their next album, Models' Media, with Julian Mendelsohn and Mark Opitz, at Trevor Horn's state-of-the-art SARM West Studios in London.
 Models' Media, released in December which peaked at No. 30, was less successful than Out of Mind, Out of Sight.